sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-05.md

 - Convert LangChain tools to MCP tools using `@mcp.tool()` decorators
 - Configure MCP client-server architecture
 - Test the complete MCP-enabled banking system
+- Test the mcp server independently using vs code as a client

+## Why MCP?

+MCP provides significant architectural advantages through separation of concerns by keeping business logic (tools) separated from AI orchestration, enabling teams to work independently on different components.
+The protocol standardization uses JSON-RPC for reliable communication between clients and servers, ensuring consistent interaction patterns across different systems.
+This approach also enables development independence, where tool updates don't require AI agent redeployment, allowing for more flexible and maintainable multi-agent systems.

 ## Module Exercises